Iowa Fishing License 2023: Types, Costs and How To Buy

 Below are the Iowa fishing license exemptions being offered.

-Iowa residents can choose a three-year, one-year, or any of offered short-term licenses.
+Iowa residents can choose a three-year, one-year, or any of the offered short-term licenses.

 For the purposes of fishing or hunting in Iowa, you become a resident through the following:

-1. Iowa has been your principal and main residence or domicile for at least 90 consecutive days immediately before you apply for or buy a resident license and you have an Iowa driver’s license or non-operator’s ID.
-Factors to determine your domicile include, but are not limited to, place of employment, mailing (street) address, utility records, real estate records, vehicle registrations and addresses listed on your state and federal income tax records.
+1. Iowa has been your principal and main residence or domicile for at least 90 consecutive days immediately before you apply for or buy a resident license, and you have an Iowa driver’s license or non-operator ID.
+Factors to determine your domicile include but are not limited to the place of employment, mailing (street) address, utility records, real estate records, vehicle registrations, and addresses listed on your state and federal income tax records.

 2. You are a student who qualifies as a resident pursuant to the above paragraph only to buy any resident license specified in section 483A.1 or 484A.2.